johnfn/blazingscript/README.md

 ## Why?

 TypeScript is an awesome language.
 It's highly expressive, the tooling is amazing, and the way it lets you go from a prototype all the way to a production app is amazing.
+It's got access to the largest module ecosystem in all of programming.
 There's a reason it's one of the [most loved techologies on StackOverflow](https://insights.stackoverflow.com/survey/2018/).

+*Except.*

-However, TypeScript's position as being saddled on top of JavaScript comes with two major drawbacks:
+TypeScript has two major drawbacks:

-1. **It is only as fast as JavaScript.** Games will be slower and GC'd.
-High performance apps will probably not be written in TypeScript as is.
+1. **It is only as fast as JavaScript.** High performance apps will probably not be written in TypeScript as is.
+For instance, games will be slower and subject to garbage collection hiccups.

 2. **It's has a bunch of JavaScript cruft.** JavaScript is a pretty good language today - it's got destructuring, lambdas, async/await, etc. But it wasn't always great, and TypeScript has to deal with dumb stuff like == vs === and `var` statements in loops not properly being captured by closures.